Calibrate a bayesian model to fit log(AGBD) ~ log(raster metric)

 brms::brm()- cores

-Number of cores to use when executing the chains in parallel, see
+Number of cores to use when executing the chains in parallel (defaults to 3), see

 brms::brm()- ...